CAMP Trainers

 Schedel

-is the Director of Community Resilience Planning at Taylor Engineering in Jacksonville, Florida.
-She leads projects conducting vulnerability assessments, climate adaptation recommendations, and coastal resilience plans.
+is the Director of Coastal Programs at HDR in Jacksonville, Florida.
+A licensed Professional Engineer, she is responsible for leading a team of experts in helping restore and maintain our vulnerable coastlines.
+Along with a doctorate in civil engineering that focused on sea level rise adaptation, her skills are equipping clients and communities to face coastal zone impacts.
 Her experience conducting resilience planning for National Historic Landmark communities is unmatched in the coastal engineering industry.
-A trusted project manager executing multi-million dollar contracts, Dr. Schedel excels at organization, public speaking, attention to detail, and technical acumen.
-She is well-known within her field as a respected change agent who is enthusiastic and encourages, motivates, and persuades.
-A a recently retired Naval Officer, Dr. Schedel served 20 years as a helicopter pilot and an engineering professor at the U.S. Naval Academy.
+A retired Naval Officer, Dr. Schedel served as a helicopter pilot and an engineering professor at the U.S. Naval Academy.
 While teaching there, she worked on the Superintendent’s Sea Level Rise Advisory Council, which assessed the coastal flooding threat to the historic campus and provided adaptation recommendations.
-Dr. Schedel also served as the Deputy Director of the Naval Academy’s Engineering Division, a leadership post equivalent to the Assistant Dean of Engineering at a civilian university.
-Dr. Schedel’s research interests focus on climate change resiliency and adaptation.
+Dr. Schedel’s research interests focus on climate change resilience and adaptation.
 That research, including a Ph.D. dissertation, “Sea-Level Rise and its Economic Effects on Naval Installations” and practical adaptation projects, have earned her recognition as a subject matter leader and resulted in her being invited to speak to a variety of forums and conferences related to sea-level rise research, policy, and adaptation solutions.
-She currently serves on the Florida Building Commission’s Hurricane Research Advisory Board and The Nature Conservancy of Florida’s Nature-Based Solutions Planning and Permitting Workgroup.
+She currently serves on the Florida Shore and Beach Preservation Association’s Board of Directors.

 Ray